dan-da/hd-wallet-addrs/README.md

 ## btcd

+as of 2017-05-21:

+* btcd can now be queried from hd-wallet-addrs to find used wallet addresses, but values for balance/sent/received are empty.
+* does not support multi address lookup, so is not that fast.
+* is probably the simplest way to run a local oracle.

 as of 2015-12-30:

-* does not provide a suitable API for querying address total_received
+* does not provide a suitable API for querying address total_received or balance.
-* does have a public address index that should make such an API straight-forward.
+* does have a public address index that should make such an API possible, if not performant.

+## Toshi

+as of 2017-05-21:

+* toshi.io no longer exists since Dec 31, 2016.
+* toshi can still be run locally by installing from github.
+* See the Coinbase announcement [here](https://developers.coinbase.com/blog/2016/10/31/sunsetting-toshi).

+as of 2015-12-30:

+* does NOT support multi address lookup in a single call.
+* each candidate address must be queried separately.

 ## bitcoind